OUR SCHOOL

 Beginning a relationship with students and parents during the freshman year, MKA's College Counseling Office (CCO) has four full-time college counselors as well as two additional full-time faculty members dedicated to assisting students interested in athletics and the arts.
 The remarkable student-counselor ratio ensures that individuals' needs are met, and MKA consistently places students in the most selective colleges in the country.
 View our School Profile for more information.

 Yes.
 Although students may arrive as early as 7:30 a.m., there is no charge for early arrival.
-After-school care is provided through our Extended Play and Enrichment (EPE) Program and is offered until 6:00 pm Monday-Friday.
+After-school care is provided through our Extended Play and Enrichment (EPE) and Extended Student Supervision (ESS) Programs and is offered until 6:00 pm Monday-Friday.

 OUR APPLICATION PROCESS